danStich/anadrofish/README.md

 </br>

 ## Installation
+### Versions 2.3.0 and later
+As of version 2.3.0 the `anadrofish` package no longer requires compilation and can therefore be installed using the `remotes` package (Csardi et al. 2021) in R. Once you have installed the `remotes` package, `anadrofish` can be installed like this:

+`remotes::install_github("danStich/anadrofish")`

+Specific releases can be installed by referencing the release tag, like this:

+`remotes::install_github("danStich/anadrofish@v2.3.0")`

+The `remotes` package can be installed directly from CRAN or from GitHub following instructions in the repository [https://github.com/r-lib/remotes#readme](https://github.com/r-lib/remotes#readme).

+### Versions 2.20 and earlier
-This package can be installed with the [`devtools`](https://www.rstudio.com/products/rpackages/devtools/) package in R using the repository url:
+Earlier versions of this package can be installed with the [`devtools`](https://www.rstudio.com/products/rpackages/devtools/) package in R using the repository url:

 `devtools::install_github("danStich/anadrofish")`